RAAKASH/BTP/Pipe Defect/readme.md

   <li> In section output set output destination, file name.
    <li> Press the export button.
  </ol>
+ One important note, in the dataset tab, parametric surface decrease the resolution to 20x20.
  Just a precaution don't delete the simulation file and the solutions after the results are generated.
 After you have completed a simulation go the above sheet and enter your status.
 <br>
 <h1> Information about simulations</h1>